Read WOLF'S HEAD issue 7 of the comic book series for free on the Internet Archive

 Elevator Pitch

 “Lauren Greene has begun working with the young artificial intelligence (AI) she's encountered, but is having a difficult time creating a bond.
 The AI, similar to a child, either does not understand or simply cannot comprehend everything that Lauren is asking it to do.
 Frustrated, Lauren realizes that she needs help and begins seeking it out as best she can.
-At the same time, Lauren realizes that her friends are in danger simply for knowing her and she decides to protect them as best she can… with difficult results.”Key Links
+At the same time, Lauren realizes that her friends are in danger simply for knowing her and she decides to protect them as best she can… with difficult results.”ONGOING CHANGE

 Here are all of the key links:- Internet Archive link for WOLF’S HEAD Issue 7: https://archive.org/details/wolfs-head-007-by-von-allan